 You also need the master password to see all saved passwords.
 You don’t have the master password on a mobile phone, so you must log in with the phone’s login method to view the stored passwords, i.e. biometrics or your PIN code.

-Furthermore, the app comes with a safety check option to checks for updates, harmful extensions, and the protection status of the browser.
+Furthermore, the app comes with a safety check option to check for updates, harmful extensions, and the protection status of the browser.

 Firefox checks if the site can support HTTPS, and if it can’t, the browser shows a warning.
 If you proceed, the browser temporarily deactivates the HTTPS only mode for that site.

 Brave, on the contrary, does not give any warning.
 It simply opens the website in HTTP mode.
-From my perspective, Firefox handles this option better because at least you know what is happening.
+From my viewpoint, Firefox handles this option better because at least you know what is happening.

 In this section of Firefox vs. Brave, we cover some additional options.

 As we have discussed, Brave blocks ads, which of course, is against content creators.
-But, Brave has come up with a way for rewarding site owners and writers.
-The browser sends ads in notifications with ads.
+But, Brave has come up with a way of rewarding site owners and writers.
+The browser sends notification ads.
 These ads are called Brave ads.
 Users get Basic Attention Tokens (BAT) to view those ads.

 Users can cash out BAT to their cryptocurrency accounts or tip their favourite content creators for their efforts.

 Still not sure?
-Watch this Firefox vs. Brave video to see both programs work.
+Watch this Firefox vs Brave video and see how both programs work.

 Which one is for you?